-The Santiago Bernabéu Stadium has a seating capacity of 81,044, and it has been in existence since 1947.
-It is the second-largest stadium in Spain after Camp Nou.
+The Santiago Bernabéu Stadium has a seating capacity of 81,044 and has existed since 1947.
+It is the second-largest stadium in Spain after Spotify Camp Nou.

-If you love football and you will be in Madrid for a few days, going to the Santiago Bernabeu Stadium should be on your list!
-I recommend visiting the stadium during a match to experience and join in the atmosphere and passion of the crowd.
+If you love football and you will be in Madrid for a few days, experiencing a football match at the Santiago Bernabéu Stadium should be on your to-do list!

 Alternatively, if you are not a football fan, you can also wait for the stadium to open for tours and explore it with a guide.
-The stadium has a trophy room that showcases all of the trophies they have won in the past.
+The stadium also has a trophy room showcasing all of the trophies they have won in the past.

 The Royal Palace of Madrid is the largest palace in Europe.
 Even though the Spanish royals do not live in the palace, it is still one of the most historical sites in Spain that attracts many visitors.

 Today, the building is mainly used for state ceremonies.
-The palace has about 3,418 rooms across six floors covering 135,000 square metres of ground space.
+The palace has about 3,418 rooms across six floors covering 135,000 square metres.

 One feature of the palace is the main staircase designed by the famous Francesco Sabatini.
-You are permitted to take photos of this location, unlike some other parts of the palace.
+Unlike some other parts of the palace, you are permitted to take photos of this location.
 The palace also has a Hall of Columns, which is where the most important ceremonies are held.

-Simply known as Las Ventas, the Plaza de Toros de Las Ventas is the largest bullfighting ring in Spain and the world.
+Simply known as Las Ventas, the Plaza de Toros de Las Ventas is the largest bullfighting ring in Spain.
 It is located in the Salamanca district in Madrid, and it was inaugurated in June 1931.
 Even though bullfighting is controversial in sports today, it is still part of the history of Spain.

-The Temple of Debod is a historical Egyptian Temple that was dismantled and rebuilt in Madrid, and it is one of the most famous monuments in Spain.
+The Temple of Debod is a historical Egyptian temple and landmark that was dismantled and rebuilt in Madrid, and it is one of the most famous monuments in Spain.
 Many local people visit the temple to relax and enjoy themselves in the sun.